top of page

 • Create a shopping list with crossover recipes (carrots for two meals that week).

-• Review your master lists in the front... favorite dinners, favorite kids meals, favorites from cookbooks in your cabinet, etc.
+• Review your master lists in the front of your recipe binder... favorite dinners, favorite kids meals, favorites from cookbooks in your cabinet, etc.

 What if I have too many recipes to fit into a binder?